MoBattah/Extras/README.md

 WebLogExpertRenamer - Renames WebLog Expert profile files based upon their profile name.

 ExportAkkenResumes - Powershell script that downloads all resumes in your Akken DB.
 Useful for ATS migration.

+PingdomAddCheck - Interacts with Pingdom API to add a custom integration check.